 Babies are born with the natural ability to feed themselves as soon as they hit 6 months old.
 Babies can often get frustrated from time to time if they are used to being fed by parents all of the time and need a bit of support when it comes to self-feeding.

-Babies should be supported when eating but responsive feeding is the best way for your baby to learn because you have eaten the same food before so he will know that it is good for him.
+Babies should be supported when eating but responsive feeding is the best way for your baby to learn because you have eaten the same food.
+So he will know that it is good for him.
 Babies can be discouraged when trying new foods because they simply don’t like the taste which is why making homemade purees and hiding their favorite foods into them such as mashed carrots, peas, or sweet potatoes, can help encourage healthy eating habits without making it seem like there is a hidden agenda.

 Although Babies are sensitive to strong-tasting food such as onions and garlic so by hiding these sorts of foods into homemade purees, they will be less likely to spit them out onto the floor because they can’t taste them.
 Babies that are accustomed to eating healthy homemade baby food even when they get sick will grow up with good health habits which is why making the change from formula milk or breast milk over to cow’s milk should be done very gradually so their stomachs can adjust without any problems.